alentwotime/deckchatbot/README.md

 # Deck Chatbot

 This project provides a simple Express server with a chatbot interface for deck sales and quoting automation.
 It includes endpoints for calculating deck measurements and uploading images.
+A `/chatbot/history` endpoint is also available to view recent conversation logs.

 ## Setup
 1. Install dependencies: